Identity Access Management: Cybersecurity Strategy | HCLTech

 However, “those layers don’t exist anymore.
 Data is distributed and most applications have moved to the cloud with global workforces operating in a hybrid model”, says Mascarenhas.

-Today, IAM is one of the most critical aspects of a cybersecurity strategy and the first line of cyber defense.
+Today, IAM is one of the most critical aspects of a and the first line of cyber defense.
 It enables enterprises to grant specific users access to different applications and data across a rapidly expanding environment as part of a zero-trust architecture, which includes the emerging world of edge computing.

 The cybersecurity mesh for the new age enterprise